brndn6543/humidity-sensor/README.md

 [![Watch on YouTube](https://i.postimg.cc/X7dc4FMJ/tnh-sensor.jpg)](https://youtu.be/WP-ZnrqNaMw)

 ## Code
-The code is polling every 4 seconds for a temp and humidity readin for a temp and humidity reading.
+The code is polling every 4 seconds for a temperature and humidity reading.
 It ensures a measurement is available and if one is, the temperature and humidity are reported.
 ```c++
 static bool measure_environment(float *temperature, float *humidity) {
     static unsigned long measurement_timestamp = millis();